Daniela Herz-Schnoekel: Family business

+In 2020, she broke the Mayfair holding (which held 40% of the pasta chain Vapiano for example), marking a historic separation with her brother, to focus her investments on real estate alongside her children.

 Career

 According to Forbes, Herz-Schnoekel has a net worth of $2.8 billion, as of May 2015.

 Personal life

 Herz-Schnoekel is married, and lives in Hamburg.
 In 2008, her brother Joachim died in a motorboat accident.